knpuniversity/symfony/knpu/extra-upgrade-4.0/remove-config.md

 *is* one gotcha: in `config/packages/test/framework.yaml`, uncomment the `session` config.

-Like I mention earlier, the session config is not perfect yet: if you need sessions, you need to uncomment some config in the main `framework.yaml` and here too.
+I mentioned earlier that the session config is not perfect smooth: if you need sessions, you need to uncomment some config in the main `framework.yaml` and here too.

 Ok, delete `config_test.yml`!

 ## Migrating paramters.yml?

-So what about `parameters.yml`?
-In Flex, this files does *not* exist.
+What about `parameters.yml`?
+In Flex, this file does *not* exist.
 Instead of referencing parameters, we reference *environment variables*.
 And in the `dev` environment, we set these in the `.env` file.

-We also had a `parameters.yml.dist`, which kept track of all the parameters we needed.
+We also had a `parameters.yml.dist` file, which kept track of all the parameters we need.
 In Flex, yea, we've got the same: `.env.dist`.

-The `parameters.yml` file in this project only holds database config and `secret`... and both of these are already insdie `.env` and `.env.dist`.
+The `parameters.yml` file in this project only holds database config and `secret`... and both of these are already inside `.env` and `.env.dist`.

 The only difference between the files is how you *reference* the config.
-In `doctrine.yaml`, instead of using `%DATABASE_URL%`, you reference environment variables with a strange config: `%env(DATBASE_URL)%`.
+In `doctrine.yaml`, instead of using `%DATABASE_URL%` to reference a paramter, you reference environment variables with a strange config: `%env(DATABASE_URL)%`.

 But other than that, it's the same idea.
-The `resolve:` part is optional: it allows you to reference parameters *inside* of your environment variable values.
+Oh, the `resolve:` part is optional: it allows you to put parameters *inside* of your environment variable values.

 So... we're good!
 Delete `parameters.yml` and `parameters.yml.dist`.
-If you have other keys in `parameters.yml`, add them to `.env` and `.env.dist` and then go update where they're referenced to use the new syntax.
+If *you* have other keys in `parameters.yml`, add them to `.env` and `.env.dist` and then go update where they're referenced to use the new syntax.
 Easy peasy.